WesleeS/MART341-WebDesign/README.md

 - 10/1 I stayed up until 6 am playing world of warcraft with a friend and I'm feeling the effects.
 I pumped out a silly assignment page in 40 minutes but I feel like an old decrepit man now instead of a youthful 19 year old
 - 10/8 silly chickadee page
 - 10/22 Another delay of 2 assignment uploads and then writing a changelog.
 Added a page for the American Robin for assign-7 and the Grey-Go-Away for assign-8
+- 10/29 feeling the effects of my covid shot update.
+Ouch.
+Oh and assignment 9 is added with a basic how-to for quilting